Jeanne Shaheen: Early political career

-A Democrat, she worked on several campaigns, including Jimmy Carter's 1976 presidential campaign, and as the New Hampshire campaign manager for Gary Hart in 1984, before running for office in 1990, when she was elected to the state Senate for the 21st district.
+As a Democrat, she worked on several campaigns, including Jimmy Carter's 1976 presidential campaign, and as the New Hampshire campaign manager for Gary Hart in 1984, before running for office in 1990, when she was elected to the state Senate for the 21st district.
 She was elected governor of New Hampshire in 1996 and reelected in 1998 and 2000.

 In April 2005, Shaheen was named director of Harvard's Institute of Politics, succeeding former U.S. Representative and Secretary of Agriculture Dan Glickman.

 Governor of New Hampshire

 Shaheen's decision to run for New Hampshire governor followed the retirement of Republican Governor Steve Merrill.
 Her opponent in 1996 was Ovide M. Lamontagne, then chairman of the State Board of Education.
 Shaheen presented herself as a moderate.
 According to a PBS profile, she focused on education funding issues, and pledged to expand kindergarten.
 She defeated Lamontagne by 57 to 40 percent.

 Shaheen was the first woman to be elected governor of New Hampshire.
 (She was not, however, the first woman to serve as New Hampshire's governor; Vesta M. Roy was acting governor from December 30, 1982, until January 6, 1983.)

 In 1998, she was reelected by a margin of 66 to 31 percent.

 In both 1996 and 1998, Shaheen took a no-new-taxes pledge.
 After a court decision preventing education from being largely supported by local taxes, "her administration devised a plan that would have increased education spending and set a statewide property tax."

 Running for a third term in 2000, Shaheen refused to renew her no-new-taxes pledge, becoming the first New Hampshire governor in 38 years to win an election without making that pledge.
 Shaheen's preferred solution to the school-funding problem was not a broad-based tax but legalized video-gambling at state racetracks—a solution repeatedly rejected by the state legislature.

-In 2001 Shaheen tried to implement a 2.5% sales tax, the first broad-based tariff of its kind in New Hampshire, which has never had a sales tax.
+In 2001, Shaheen tried to implement a 2.5% sales tax, the first broad-based tariff of its kind in New Hampshire, which has never had a sales tax.
 The state legislature rejected her proposal.
 She also proposed an increase in the state's cigarette tax and a 4.5% capital gains tax.

 Presidential politics

 2000

 During the 2000 Democratic presidential primary in New Hampshire, Shaheen supported Al Gore, and her husband served as Gore's New Hampshire campaign manager.
 According to the New York Observer, the Shaheens were critical in helping Gore win a narrow victory in the New Hampshire primary over Bill Bradley.

 Gore added Shaheen to his short list of potential vice presidential nominees, which also included Indiana Senator Evan Bayh, North Carolina Senator John Edwards, House Minority Leader Dick Gephardt, Massachusetts Senator John Kerry, and Connecticut Senator Joe Lieberman.
 Shaheen responded to speculation by stating she wasn't interested in the job.
+There has since been discussion over whether Gore would have won the election had he picked Shaheen as his running mate.